Tax Smart Transition Features Disclosure

 Custom rebalance settings

-Betterment also permits Advisors to initiate a rebalancing transaction at any time.
-Betterment will seek to execute such rebalancing transactions as soon as reasonably possible, but Betterment does not guarantee immediacy of execution for rebalancing transactions or that it will complete rebalancing transactions in any particular window of time.
+Betterment also permits Advisors to initiate a rebalancing transaction at any time (subject to a one per goal per day limitation on Advisor-initiated rebalance transactions, and as long as no other portfolio changes are pending in the customer’s account).
+Betterment will seek to execute such Advisor-initiated rebalancing transactions as soon as reasonably possible, but Betterment does not guarantee immediacy of execution for rebalancing transactions or that it will complete rebalancing transactions in any particular window of time.
 Betterment will seek to minimize negative tax consequences from an Advisor’s initiation of a rebalancing transaction, but Advisors should be aware that such rebalancing transactions may result in tax consequences that Betterment’s automated rebalancing feature would have avoided.
 Betterment will provide the Advisor an opportunity to review a tax impact preview of a rebalancing transaction before initiating it, but this is just an estimate and is not intended to provide a comprehensive accounting of all tax consequences from a transaction.
 Potential negative tax consequences from initiating a rebalancing transaction include but are not limited to generating wash sales and/or permanently disallowed losses.

 Gains Allowance

 Advisors are also able to set an annual realized gains allowance target for each client.
-Once the target is exceeded in a given year, Betterment’s algorithm will seek to avoid rebalancing transactions that would result in the realization of gains but may still initiate automated rebalancing transactions that are expected to realize a gain.
+If the gains allowance target is met in a given year, Betterment's algorithm will seek to avoid rebalancing transactions that would result in the realization of gains, but may still initiate automated rebalancing transactions that are expected to realize a loss.
+Client goals in accounts with a gains allowance could experience higher levels of drift than goals in accounts without gains allowances, including when rebalancing would necessitate exceeding the configured gains allowance.
 Exceeding the gains allowance target will not impact tax loss harvesting trades, which may occur regardless of year to date gains incurred.
 In addition, once the annual target is exceeded, if an advisor initiates a "no short term capital gains" type portfolio change, resulting transactions may realize losses or sell assets not held at a gain or a loss.

 In-kind transfers to Betterment are subject to applicable terms and conditions.
 Certain single stocks, mutual funds, and other security types which Betterment is unable to hold on an ongoing basis will be sold upon arrival regardless of gains allowance constraints, and even if rebalancing is disabled.
 Advisors have the ability to view in the application which assets are supported to hold on an ongoing basis.